Free shuttle bus service from the District Service Center located at 1930 Como Ave.

 The Como Park Japanese Lantern Lighting Festival, produced by Como Park Zoo and Conservatory, Japan America Society of Minnesota, and Saint Paul Nagasaki Sister City Committee will be held on Sunday, August 17, 2014 from 3:00pm-9:00pm.
 Admission is $5.00 per adult (13+), $3.00 per child (ages 3-12) and Seniors (ages 65+), free for children under 3.
 Free shuttle bus service will be available from a staffed off-site parking lot at the Midway Stadium located at 1771 Energy Park Drive.

-CLICK THE SCHEDULE BELOW FOR AN ENLARGED VIEW OF THE 2013 DAYS ACTIVITIES
+CHECK BACK FOR THE SCHEDULE OF THE 2014 DAYS ACTIVITIES